cjMilholland/cjMilholland.github.io/study_notes.md

 Another use case of Image Recognizers is to take data in one form and convert it to an image and see if it is possible to fine tune a pre trained model with this converted data.
 They provide a couple of examples one based on created spectrograms from audio clips and another by representing malware in a gray scale image which is a very interesting way to go about things.
 Link to the Malware paper [Malware Classification with Deep Convolutional Neural Networks](https://ieeexplore.ieee.org/abstract/document/8328749)

 I will say that chapter one is proving to be a very useful learning resource so far for me.

+When it comes to identifying the location specific objects and things in images we need to leverage a segmentation model.
+The example leverages a dataset called 'Camvid' which is discribed in a paper called [Semantic Object Classes in Video: A High-Definition Ground Truth Database](http://www0.cs.ucl.ac.uk/staff/G.Brostow/papers/Brostow_2009-PRL.pdf)

+In the code example they are leveraging the pre-trained model ResNet34.
+It is leveraging a function called *unet_learner(dls, resnet34)*.
+Looking at the fastai website the unet_learner function ties back to the Vision Learner provided by the fastai library.

+Running this round of training against the ResNet34 pre trained with the CAMVID_TINY dataset.
+The training process ran through 8 Epochs which tool only 20 seconds to run which I found to be pretty impressive.
+We then are able to run a validation which I don't fully understand but the results do look very promising.

+CamVid stands for Cambridge-driving Labeled Video Database.
+This is a dataset which consists of 10 minutes of 30 fps HD video which has been labeled on 32 different object classifications.
+The content was filled from the viewpoint of a car.

+Next we start to play around with Text via Natural Language Processing (NLP)

+With this example they leverage the IMDB dataset which is described in a paper called [Learning Word Vectors for Sentiment Analysis](https://ai.stanford.edu/~ang/papers/acl11-WordVectorsSentimentAnalysis.pdf) and pass that through a *text_classifier_learner* which accepts the training dataset and a Architecture which looks to be set to the value of **AWD_LSTM** which is described in a paper [Regularizing and Optimizing LSTM Language Models](https://arxiv.org/abs/1708.02182)

+The resulting output from this AI training is a model which attempts to identify if the text is positive or negative.

+When testing this I took a couple different paragraphs from news articles to see what the model responded with.
+Basically ever paragraph I tried from different news articles resulted in a response of Positive from the trained model.
+But when grabbing random restaurant reviews we see this works pretty well.
+I would like to better understand some of the numbers that it returns along with its identification of positive or negative sentiment.
+I did provide a couple middle of the road reviews which seemed to return numbers around .5, I would like to understand if that means it is like a 50% pos and 50% neg...
+Actually further reading shows that the two numbers are a representation of percentage positive and percentage negative.

+This is very interesting and would make me wonder how we could use this to identify viewer sentiment during live sporting events.
+Would we be able to identify comments specific to stream quality vs complaints or praise of the event itself???

+We then go on to show an example of using tabular data as a training source.
+They provide an example of a way to provide movie predictions but no specific tooling to easy logical testing.
+I didn't run this code.

+We then start to wrap things up with a section on Validation Sets and Test Sets.
+This section touches specifically on the need for a set of data that the model was not trained on.
+As testing the model against data it was trained on would result in inaccurate success / failure data.

+They offer up a great bit of insight around ensuring that you always have a 'Test Set' of data which is never seen by anyone and remains totally hidden.
+This is useful in multiple instances but the most powerful example is needing this to test a model which is returned by a third party.
+The goal being that the third party never sees this data so they are not able to fit the model for this specific dataset.

+They also recommend if you are planning on leveraging a third party to develop your model you should first attempt to build a simple model of your own to better understand what baseline performance looks like.